rguilmain/photomosaic/README.md

 # photomosaic
-A tool for making photographic mosaics.
+A tool for making photographic mosaics